Wireless powering efficiency of deep-body implantable devices: Introduction

-Moreover, this study applies for the first time the 2D-axisymmetric full-wave formulation to assess the wireless power transfer efficiency in an anatomical scenario considering a deep-implanted mm-sized pacemaker in a transverse cut model for the human pectoral.
-In this way, it is possible to analyze the real-life application of WPT for powering a cardiac stimulator such as presented in \cite{16}.
+{ Moreover, this study applies for the first time the 2D-axisymmetric full-wave formulation to assess the WPT efficiency in an anatomical scenario considering a deep-implanted mm-sized pacemaker in a transverse cut model for the human pectoral.
+The proposed approach has the advantage of taking into account the complexities of the human body regarding its shape, dimensions, and electromagnetic heterogeneity, being less computationally costly than a tridimensional full-wave analysis.
+In this way, it is possible to analyze the real-life application of WPT for powering a cardiac stimulator as presented in \cite{16}.
 In addition, different configurations for electric and magnetic on-body sources are investigated, and the results for the anatomical model are compared with the simplified spherical phantom.
-Finally, the origin for the losses is discussed from these results, and ways to mitigate them and achieve maximum efficiency are investigated from parametric analysis of on-body transmitter that wirelessly powers the implanted pacemaker.
+Finally, the origin for the losses is discussed from these results, and ways to mitigate them and achieve maximum efficiency are investigated from parametric analysis of on-body transmitter that wirelessly powers the implanted pacemaker.}